 Felicia Wong

-Felicia Wong is the president and CEO of the Roosevelt Institute, where she directs the organization’s mission, vision, and strategy in pursuit of a high-care, low-carbon economy that works for all.
-She was the US representative on the G7 Economic Resilience Panel in 2021, served on the Biden-Harris administration transition advisory board, and currently serves as vice chair of the Treasury Advisory Committee on Racial Equity.
+She was the US representative on the G7 Economic Resilience Panel in 2021, served on the Biden-Harris administration transition advisory board, and as vice chair of the administration’s Treasury Advisory Committee on Racial Equity.

 Felicia’s research focuses on post-neoliberal thought and the intersection of race, economics, and social stratification; her work has appeared in the New York Times, the Washington Post, Time, Democracy: A Journal of Ideas, and the Boston Review.
 She co-hosted the podcast How to Save a Country and is co-author of the book The Hidden Rules of Race: Barriers to an Inclusive Economy (Cambridge University Press, 2017).

 Before joining Roosevelt, Felicia ran investment services for the Democracy Alliance and operations and product development at a venture-funded, labor union–aligned education services company.
 Her public service includes a White House fellowship in the Office of the Attorney General and a political appointment in the Office of the Secretary of the Navy.
-She serves on the boards of the Economic Security Project and Deep Springs College.
+She serves on the board of the Economic Security Project and chairs the Development Committee for the Trustees of Deep Springs College.
 Felicia holds a PhD in political science from the University of California, Berkeley.

 For booking and media requests, please contact media@rooseveltinstitute.org.